What is Keyword Search Volume & How to Pick Keywords for SEO

 While Search Volume should still be considered, the exact number is more or less meaningless.
 Frequently people use Search Volume as the be all, end all of SEO success.
 But what you can learn from Search Volume is limited, and you need so much more to choose appropriate Target Keywords.

-How to Choose the Right Keyword for Your Website: An Example
+How to Pick Keywords for SEO: An Example

 Let’s say you run a comic book shop in Philadelphia.
 You start your keyword research by going as broad as possible and type “comics” into Google Keyword Planner, and you see this: